 Filers who file with the Texas Ethics Commission are required to file campaign finance reports electronically.
-A filer must request an electronic filing password using a Form Security and fax it to the Ethics Commission at 512-463-8808 to file the reports.
+A filer must request an electronic filing password using a Form Security and email it to the Ethics Commission at formsecurity@ethics.state.tx.us to file the reports.
 An exception exists for filers who have limited activity and do not use computer equipment to keep track of their political activity.
 A filer claiming this exception must attach an affidavit of exemption to each report filed on paper.
 The appointment of a campaign treasurer form and any amendments to that form must still be filed on paper.